hyhy26157/DEzoomcamp2024_HW/Homework_3/homework.md

 ## Question 7:
 It is best practice in Big Query to always cluster your data:
 - True
-- False
+- False   -this

 ## (Bonus: Not worth points) Question 8:
 No Points: Write a SELECT count(*) query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?
+120.52MB or 120520000 bytes.

 ## Submitting the solutions